jillxoreilly/StatsCourseBook_2024/_sources/Chapter0_PrepWork/MT_wk0_datacamp.md

-It would be great if you have a go at some of the exercises in this book in the introductory session, so you get familiar with opening the notebooks in Google colab or downloading to work locally with Spyder, and with saving your work.
+It would be great if you have a go at some of the exercises in this book in the introductory session, so you get familiar with opening the notebooks in Google colab or downloading to work locally with JupyterLab, and with saving your work.

 Do have at least a little go with them even if you still need to complete datacamp.